TerribleBrad/Wind-of-Kine/README.md

 # Installation
 ### Prerequisites
 #### PC Specifications
-Wind of Kine is designed for low to mid tier systems and does not include an ENB.
+Wind of Kyne is designed for low to mid tier systems and does not include an ENB.

 TerribleBrad’s System: